 Are you planning an epic surf trip?
 Or do you want to check out some new places to get into the ocean?
 Well, with two coastlines, warm water, and uncrowded beaches, Central America is a surfers paradise.
-Here are our favorite Central America surfing towns you should visit in 2021.
+Here are our favorite Central America surf towns you should visit in 2021.
 This article contains affiliate links, where we make a small commission if you buy anything after clicking, at no extra cost to you.

 I love surfing and surf culture.
 I do.
 But I’ll be the first to admit I’m not very good.
 I mean, I can ride a board, but I would need a lifetime of lessons to come close to the type of surfer I once hoped to be.
 Living in this part of the world, I should be much better.
 But I don’t live at the beach and don’t have the time to get serious.
 I guess I’m destined to be a kook forever, which I’m okay with.

 But if you’re more serious about your surfing than me (or if you plan to be more serious), then Central America offers some of the best surfing on the planet.
 I’m not exaggerating.